FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

     }

+.. _getting_schedules:

 Getting schedules (control signals)
 -----------------------

-FlexMeasures can create optimised schedules with control signals for flexible devices.
-You can access the schedules via the `GET  /api/v2_0/getDeviceMessage <api/v2_0.html#get--api-v2_0-getDeviceMessage>`_ endpoint.
+We saw above how FlexMeasures can create optimised schedules with control signals for flexible devices.
+You can access the schedules via the `GET  /api/v2_0/getDeviceMessage <../api/v2_0.html#get--api-v2_0-getDeviceMessage>`_ endpoint.
 The URL then looks like this:

 .. code-block:: html

     https://company.flexmeasures.io/api/<version>/getDeviceMessage

 Control signals can be queried by UDI event for up to 1 week after the UDI event was posted.
-This example of a request body shows that we want to look up a control signal for UDI event 203 (which was posted previously, see :ref:`posting_flex_constraints`).
+This example of a request body shows that we want to look up a control signal for UDI event 203 (which was posted previously, see :ref:`posting_flex_states`).

 .. code-block:: json